hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 # Deployment

 This repository uses GitHub Actions to automatize the deployment of the forecast tools.
 Every time a release is published or edited, the updated image will be deployed automatically on the host machine where the Docker repositories are watched for updates.
-The following section describes the steps that are required on the host machine to deploy the forecast tools.
+The following section describes the steps that are required on the host machine to initially deploy the forecast tools.

 ## Prerequisites
 Perform the following steps the computer where the forecast tools are deployed.